Facilities Planning Resources

 MAAS Companies - Program Management

-MAAS Companies is a comprehensive, planning and management company specializing in services to educational institutions including community colleges, colleges/universities (public and private), elementary and secondary school districts, cities and counties.
-MAAS companies provides professional services that support the District's construction bond programs.
+MAAS Companies is a comprehensive, planning and management company specializing in services to educational institutions including community colleges, such as College of the Desert.

 Facilities Master Plan (Vision 2030)